-0 loading time is used as reference for best experience, and infinite loading time used as reference for worst experience (to make the subject abort during loading).
-So it is recommended to set one 0 and one infinite loading time PVS for each subject.

 Step 4.
 Playback

 The video will start to play with generated initial loading time.
 During the loading period, if the subject feels the loading time is too long, he/she can abort waiting.

 If the subject selects a long video with duration large than 5 minutes, the maximum view duration is limited to 3 minutes with notification "trial time exceed'.